biohead/EPF-epd7in3f/README.md

 ### ESP32-C6

 Connect the EPD, ESP32-C6, Li-Po battery, and setting button according to the correct wiring configuration.
 Then, upload the Arduino code from the project directory to the ESP32-C6.
-On the first boot, connect to the ESP32-C6’s Wi-Fi hotspot to configure Wi-Fi and the Immich server.
+On the first boot, connect to the ESP32-C6’s Wi-Fi hotspot(ESP32_ePAPER) to configure Wi-Fi and the Immich server(container's url /w /download domain, eg. http:192.168.100.10:15151/download).
 You can re-enter the configuration page later by short-circuiting the setting button and rebooting.

 ## License